Reputation (album): Background

-After the West–Kardashian controversy, critics regarded Swift as fake and calculating, a conclusion that surmounted after years of what they saw as a deliberate maneuver to carefully cultivate her public image.
-Her once-reputation as "America's Sweetheart", attributed to her down-to-earth and positive image, began to fade.
-The tumultuous events made her a subject of an online "#IsOverParty" hashtag, where her detractors denounced her as a "snake".
-They overshadowed her public advocacy; the praise she received for her victory in a sexual assault trial, part of an ongoing public debate about sexual misconduct, had minimal impact in improving her image.
-Swift became increasingly reticent on social media despite a large following, and avoided the press amidst the commotion.
-She announced a prolonged hiatus and felt "people might need a break from [her]".
+The incidents, especially West–Kardashian controversy, turned Swift's media image into that of a fake and calculating woman, as opposed to an authentic and down-to-earth "America's Sweetheart" image that she had carefully created.
+Swift became a subject of an "IsOverParty" hashtag on Twitter, where her detractors denounced her as a "snake", influenced by Kardashian.
+Her publicity was so negative that her victory in a sexual assault trial had minimal impact in improving her image, despite it being part of a wider, ongoing public debate about sexual misconduct in the entertainment industry.
+Swift withdrew from social media and press interviews despite a large following and went into a hiatus because she felt "people might need a break from [her]".